IkerHonorato/Transformers-in-Depression-Detection-from-Semi-Structured-Psychological-Interviews/README.md

 This repository is a collection of [Jupyter](https://jupyter.org/) consisting on the training of different models for depression assesment

-The whole code, is the result of a final Master's Thesis of the [Master's Degree in Artificial Intelligence](http://www.upc.edu/master/fitxa_master.php?id_estudi=50&lang=esp) supervised by Jordi Vitrià, Javi Jiménez and Alberto coca.
+The whole code, is the result of a final Master's Thesis of the [Master's Degree in Artificial Intelligence](http://www.upc.edu/master/fitxa_master.php?id_estudi=50&lang=esp) supervised by Jordi Vitrià, and from AcceXible, Javi Jiménez and Alberto Coca.
 The report is published in this repository as well.

 ## Abstract